-McGhee close to Dundee appointment
+McGhee appointed Dundee manager

-Mark McGhee: Dundee close to appointing new manager after sacking James McPake
+Mark McGhee: Dundee appoint new manager after sacking James McPake

 Last updated on .From the section Dundee

-Mark McGhee is close to being appointed Dundee manager on a deal until the end of the season.
+Mark McGhee has been appointed Dundee manager on a deal until the end of the season.

-The club sacked James McPake on Wednesday, despite winning his past two games.
+The club, who are second bottom of the Scottish Premiership, sacked James McPake on Wednesday, despite winning his past two games.

-McGhee, 64, will makes his return to the Scottish top flight almost five years since leaving Motherwell.
+McGhee, 64, returns to the Scottish top flight almost five years since leaving Motherwell.

-He will take over at Dens Park, where former team-mate Gordon Strachan is technical director, with Dundee sitting second bottom of the Premiership.

-However, he will not be in the dugout until he serves a six-game ban incurred at the end of his Motherwell tenure.
+However, he will not be in the dugout until he serves a six-game ban incurred at the end of his Well tenure.

 Former Scotland striker McGhee left his role as assistant at National League club Stockport County in October after Simon Rusk's sacking, with the side 10th in England's fifth tier at the time.